mikhailshilkov/mikhailio-docpad/src/documents/draft/index.html.md

     It makes sense to define your policies in case of hardware or subsystem failures from the very beginning.
 They will differ for different products.
 It might be the case that someone can throw away all the messages that come in during 5 minutes of a server reboot.

-    In our system we don't want to loose messages.
+    In our system we don't want to lose messages.
 If a particular service is not currently available, a database call times out, or there is a random processing error, it must not result in information loss.
 The affected messages must be saved inside the queue and will be processed right after the fix of the problem.

-    Suppose your code on one server calls a web service on another server in syncronous manner.
+    Suppose your code on one server calls a web service on another server in synchronous manner.
 If the second server is not available, the processing will fail, and you can't do anything but log the error.
-In case of asyncronous processing the message will wait for the second server to go live again.
+In case of asynchronous processing the message will wait for the second server to go live again.

 3. Performance

     Processing rate per second, latency, load on the servers - those are all important parameters of application performance.
 That's why we choose the architecture to be flexible.

     Although, don't pay TOO much attention to optimization from the very beginning.
 Usually the majority of performance issues is created by relatively small pieces of code.
-Unfortunetaly tend to be very bad at predicting where exactly those issues are going to appear.
+Unfortunately people tend to be very bad at predicting where exactly those issues are going to appear.
 People write books [LINK] on pre-mature optimization.
 So make sure that your architecture allows you to fine-tune the system and forget about optimization until the first load testing.

     At the same time, and for this reason, start running the load tests early on, and then include them into your standard testing procedure.
 Start optimizing only when the tests reveal a specific performance problem.